 1) Dead batteries

 Some thermostats usually rely on the main power supply while others rely on batteries for them to function.
 If your model belongs to the latter category, chances are that the batteries have died and need to be replaced promptly.
 Once the batteries have died, the thermostat will no longer show anything on the screen.
 In addition, the screen will be unresponsive and can even start flashing.
-All these are clear indication that your batteries are dead and you need to purchase new ones.
+All these are a clear indications that your batteries are dead and you need to purchase new ones.
 Once you purchase new models, you can now command the Honeywell thermostat and see if it will turn the AC on or not.

 2) Dirty thermostat